Youssef Chahine: Jamila al-Jaza'iriyya ("Jamila, The Algerian", 1958)

 Jamila Bouhired, often known as Jamila. was an Algerian and Arab symbol of resistance.
 Jamila sees the French Army arrest her friend.
 She then volunteers to join the National Liberation Front.
 After a while, she is promoted to an organizer because of her intelligence.
 Eventually she is arrested and tortured in prison.
 She is put on trial in a military court and they try to accidentally kill him, as they have disposed of many witnesses.
 Luckily, the lawyer survives but the court still gives her the death penalty.
 The resistance movements rile up and Jamila is a symbol of inspiration and resistance to the Arab world.

 It premiered at the Moscow Film Festival in 1959, with the French government's dismay.
-The film gained high critical recognition in the festival specially for Salah Zulfikar, the lead actor in the film.
+The film gained high critical recognition in the festival specially for Salah Zulfikar and Ahmed Mazhar, the lead actors in the film.
 However it was not shown on Egyptian television for many years.
 According to Magda, the lead actress and producer of the film, Egypt had banned the screening in order to not harm political relations with France.

 Saladin (original title: El Nasser Salah Ed-Din ("Saladin, The Victorious", 1963)

 Chahine made an epic, three-hour film in widescreen named after the 12th century Ayyubid sultan who, as the film begins, is preparing to liberate Jerusalem from its Crusader occupiers.
 It was scripted by Ezz El-Dine Zulficar, Naguib Mahfouz and the poet and progressive writer, Abderrahman Cherkaoui.

 A parallel between Saladin and President Nasser, a champion of pan-Arabism, is easily drawn.
 Saladin is portrayed as an educated and peaceful man—at one point he is asked to give clandestine medical help to Richard the Lion Heart, who was shot by an arrow.
 Saladin later tells him: "Religion is God’s and the Earth is for all ...
 I guarantee to all Christians in Jerusalem the same rights as are enjoyed by Muslims."

 Chahine was well aware of the propaganda dimension that implicitly painted President Nasser as a modern-era Saladin, stating "My own sympathies were with pan-Arabism, which I still believe in."
 The main reason he made the film was to prove that an epic film with a small budget, by global cinema standards, was feasible.
-From then on, he only produced color films.
+From then on, he only produced colour films.

 Al Ard ("The Earth", 1968)

-A novel by Cherkaoui, serialised, formed the basis of The Earth ,and is noted particularly for its image of the peasant farmer – "eternal 'damned of the earth'" – which broke with "the ridiculous image the cinema had (hitherto) given him" (Khaled Osman).
+A novel by Cherkaoui, serialised, formed the basis of The Earth, and is noted particularly for its image of the peasant farmer – "eternal 'damned of the earth'" – which broke with "the ridiculous image the cinema had (hitherto) given him" (Khaled Osman).
 There followed a further collaboration with Mahfouz on The Choice.